INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

     - Additional fee to incentivize miners/validators.
     - Users can set the tip to speed up transaction inclusion.

-#### Activities

-- **Explore EVM Opcodes**:
-  - **Tasks**:
-    - Review the list of EVM opcodes on [Ethervm.io](https://www.ethervm.io/).
-    - Write a simple smart contract and compile it.
-    - Use tools like [Remix](https://remix.ethereum.org/) to view the bytecode and analyze the opcodes.

-- **Debug Smart Contracts**:
-  - **Tasks**:
-    - Deploy a contract on a testnet.
-    - Use Remix's debugger to step through the execution.
-    - Observe how different operations affect gas consumption.

 #### References

 - [Ethereum Virtual Machine (EVM)](https://ethereum.org/en/developers/docs/evm/)